Shopify vs Squarespace

 • Advanced Commerce – $54 per month

 Squarespace recently announced the introduction of two extra plans, “Squarespace Select” ($4,900 annually) and “Squarespace Enterprise” (custom pricing).
-These plans are aimed specifically at larger corporate users.
+These plans are explicitly aimed at more significant corporate users.

-Like Shopify, Squarespace gives new users the option to undergo a two-week free trial.
-Also, discounts are available for customers that purchase plans on an annual basis.
+Like Shopify, Squarespace allows new users to undergo a two-week free trial.
+Also, discounts are available for customers that purchase plans annually.

 There are some key features to consider when deciding which Squarespace pricing plan to choose: